Doctor Visits

 • You smoke now or you quit within the last 15 years

-Your doctor may suggest that you get screened once a year with LDCT (low-dose helical computed tomography).
+Your doctor may suggest that you get screened once a year with LDCT (low-dose computed tomography).
 LDCT takes detailed pictures of your lungs, which can help find lung cancer early — when it may be easier to treat.

 What do I ask the doctor?